-Our SDN enables transferable IP address called a floating IP that can be used to build advanced availability and redundancy.
+Our SDN enables a transferable IP address called a floating IP that can be used to build advanced availability and redundancy.
 Floating IP is a static public IPv4 address that can be attached to your cloud server.
-It directs traffic to one server at the time and can be moved between multiple servers in a blink of an eye.
+It directs traffic to one server at a time and can be moved between multiple servers in a blink of an eye.

-Floating IPs can be useful in multiple ways, for example, you could perform upgrades to a copy of your production server without interrupting the service, and then transferring the floating IP to the new server when everything is ready and working.
+Floating IPs can be helpful in multiple ways, for example, you could perform upgrades to a copy of your production server without interrupting the service, and then transfer the floating IP to the new server when everything is ready and working.
 Floating IPs can also be used for redundancy in case of a system fault on your main server, or for automated failover between multiple cloud hosts.

 Attaching new floating IP